-All visitors to the Australian Embassy must seek an appointment by email 24 hours in advance of the visit and show photographic identification (preferably a passport) prior to gaining entry to the Embassy.
+All visitors to the Australian Embassy must seek an appointment by e-mail 24 hours in advance of their proposed visit.
+Visitors must show photographic identification (preferably a passport) prior to gaining entry to the Embassy.
 Security guards may deny entry to visitors who have not made an appointment.

 Please note the Australian Embassy in Kyiv does not provide the full range of standard Embassy services.